This page simply records the songs sung, and the homework assigned,

 Rumour Has It by Adele.

-We revisited everything we learned last week, then started in on the musical interlude.
+We revisited everything we learned last week, then started in on the

 MP3s and PDF scores are now available – please use them.